Registry

 The Kampala Cancer Registry was established in the Department of Pathology of Makerere Faculty of Medicine l (now the College of Health Sciences, Makerere University) in 1951 as a population-based cancer registry with the aim of determining cancer incidence in the population of Kyadondo County.

-The Registry has recruited staff of the information services of various hospitals and medical units to assist in coordinating collection of data directly.
+The Registry has recruited staff of the medical records of various hospitals and medical units to assist in coordinating collection of data directly.
 For other hospitals, hospices and histopathology laboratories, the registrars make visits at least once a month, during which the hospital records - including admission and discharge registers, clinical notes and pathology reports – are consulted.
 For each case, both demographic and cancer diagnostic data are sought.
 Certification of death is only carried out for legal reasons and is very incomplete, so death certificates are not used as a source of information by the registry.

 The registry is computerized and data management is carried out using the IARC/IACR CANREG software which includes checks for consistency and validity and permits search for potential duplicate registration.
 Completeness of registration was evaluated in 2001 as around 90% of adult cancer cases.
-Confidentiality is taken care of by using only registration numbers during analysis of data.
+Confidentiality is taken care of by using only CANREG registration numbers during analysis of data.
 The registry is out of bounds for unauthorized persons.

 Contact details: